ancient-military-history

 Materials and Construction

 Celtic warriors typically wore a wool or linen tunic, often belted at the waist with a leather or bronze belt.
-Over this, they might wear a leather corselet reinforced with metal plates or scales, known from finds like the Ciumești helmet in Romania.
-Bronze helmets were prized items, often adorned with swirling La Tène motifs, animal figures, or even full-sized bird crests, as seen in the famous Agris helmet (c.
-350 BCE).
-Shields were typically long oval or rectangular, made of wood with a central metal boss, and painted with tribal symbols or abstract patterns.
-Greaves and arm guards were less common but appeared in richer burials.
+Over this, they might wear a leather corselet reinforced with metal plates or scales, as seen in the Ciumești helmet burial in Romania (3rd century BCE).
+Bronze helmets were prized items, often adorned with swirling La Tène motifs, animal figures, or even full-sized bird crests, as seen in the Agris helmet (c.
+350 BCE) from southwestern France, which combines bronze, gold, and coral inlays.
+Shields were typically long oval or rectangular, made of wood with a central metal boss and often covered in rawhide.
+Greaves and arm guards were less common but appeared in richer burials, such as the Waldalgesheim chariot burial (c.
+350 BCE) where a pair of bronze greaves with repoussé decoration were found.

 Regional Variations in Arms and Armor